SarithDedunu/Dental-AI/README.md

 This project focuses on building a smart dental diagnostic system that uses **deep learning** and **explainable AI** to classify dental X-ray images.
 The goal is to help dental professionals by automating cavity detection and visualizing how the model makes decisions using techniques like **Grad-CAM**.

-The system accepts dental X-ray images, classifies them (e.g., "Cavity", "No Cavity", "Tooth Decay"), and returns both the prediction and a heatmap indicating the region of interest.
+The system accepts dental X-ray images, classifies them ("Healthy Teeth" or "Unhealthy Teeth"), and returns both the prediction and a heatmap indicating the region of interest.

 ---